-Once you become a member you must participate in 12 'qualifying sessions' to be called to the Bar.
-(The last of these can be the call ceremony itself.)
+Once you become a member you must participate in 10 'qualifying sessions' to be called to the Bar (12 'qualifying sessions for students who started the Bar course prior to September 2020) -- the last of these can be the call ceremony itself.
 Recently the Bar Standards Board proposed scrapping qualifying sessions (an idea that caused 'anger' according The Telegraph), but it quickly junked the idea and for now qualifying sessions are here to stay.
 Sessions can range from social occasions like dinner in Hall and grand formal nights to educational events like lectures, moots and training weekends.
 As a member you'll also be able to use your Inn's library and other facilities (e.g. its bar), as well as being assigned a mentor ('sponsor') and getting access to careers advice and skills training.

 If you play your cards right – get involved in moots, take heed of your mentor's advice, chat away casually to the right people at social events – then you can get an awful lot of your Inn membership.